magento/devdocs/guides/v2.0/howdoi/migrate/migrate-extensions.md

 Use this chance to review the list of extensions.
 To simplify future upgrades, install only the extensions that are required for your business.

-There are not any tools available for Migrate magento 1 extension to magento 2 from Magento yet.
-Its better to create your own extension with magento 2 coding standard from old extension of magento 1.
+There are no official tools available for migrating Magento 1 extensions to Magento 2.
+You must create a new Magento 2 extension from your old Magento 1 code using the [Magento 2 coding standard][m2-coding-standard].

+[m2-coding-standard]: {{page.baseurl}}coding-standards/bk-coding-standards.html